 The AUCD 2016 Conference, "Navigating Change: Building our Future Together," highlights both the change that comes at the end of a Presidential term as well as our need to work together to create a future in which children and adults with disabilities are able to participate fully in all aspects of life as valued members of their communities.
 Join us to engage in powerful, important, and inspiring personal and professional discourse on December 4-7 in Washington, DC.

 1:00 p.m. - 2:30 p.m.
 ET

-This webinar emphasizes emergency preparedness for individuals with intellectual, physical and sensory disabilities, their families and support networks.
-Topics covered include: understanding different types of emergencies, self-preparedness, preparing a "to-go" bag, evacuation and sheltering, advocacy and inclusion in community emergency planning efforts.
+This webinar emphasized emergency preparedness for individuals with intellectual, physical and sensory disabilities, their families and support networks.
+Topics covered included: understanding different types of emergencies, self-preparedness, preparing a "to-go" bag, evacuation and sheltering, advocacy and inclusion in community emergency planning efforts.